 2. Filter the lineitem table by the WHERE conditions.

-3. Reduce the columns that are no longer required.
+3. Remove the columns that are no longer required.

 4. Perform the aggregation as specified by the GROUP BY clause.

-5. Sort results in ascending order by all columns from the SELECT clause.
+5. Sort resulting rows in ascending order by all columns from the ORDER BY clause.

 6. Bring the columns into the order specified in the SELECT clause.